-III.
+77 4 III.
 Conceptualising Machiavellianism

-Machiavellianism is a philosophy derived and developed from the thinking of Niccolo Machiavelli, especially from his advice penned down in his popular book The Prince, that political power should be grabbed by all means including unethical way, and that the same means should be used to retain the power.
-This kind of thought have come to be tagged "Machiavellianism."
-According to Adegboyega, "Machiavellianism" means the practice of Niccolo Machiavelli's socio-political philosophy.
-He further explains that what runs through the mind when we study Machiavelli's book, The Prince is the presentation of politics in an amoral sense.3 It has become a common cliché associated with any government that operates without sufficient moral scruples.
+Machiavellianism is a philosophy derived and developed from the thinking of Niccolo Machiavelli, especially from 78 his advice penned down in his popular book The Prince, that political power should be grabbed by all means 79 including unethical way, and that the same means should be used to retain the power.
+This kind of thought 80 have come to be tagged "Machiavellianism."
+According to Adegboyega, "Machiavellianism" means the practice 81 of Niccolo Machiavelli's socio-political philosophy.
+He further explains that what runs through the mind when 82 we study Machiavelli's book, The Prince is the presentation of politics in an amoral sense. ??
+The fact that 83 the wicked are seen to flourish or that immoral courses appear to pay has never been very remote from the 84 consciousness of mankind.
+The popular Hobbesian State of nature explains how men were using power to snatch 85 property of their neighbours, even including their wives.
+This shows the extent man could go in their bid to 86 satisfy their urges, self-interest and its satisfaction were the only rules of action in the state of nature, whatever 87 satisfied anybody's appetite was for him good action.
+88

+It has become a common cliché associated with any government that operates without sufficient moral scruples.
 The concept has come to mean the crooked way of achieving one's goal or desire.
 To be Machiavellian means to be cunning.
 It describes one with a penchant for manipulating people and feeling no remorse.
 Man is naturally and ontologically configured to live moral life, but because of selfish reasons and egoistic interest, man took the axiom "the end justifies the means" as the basis of his action.
 Men would kill, steal and destroy to achieve any goal, if they thought it possible and worthy.
 Systems over the centuries were put in place to curb these excesses of human nature, that espoused "might is right" and "only the strongest survive" principles.